Prescribing for Our Patients

 These pharmacies are open from 9 am -7 pm weekdays and offer a Rota for out of hours prescriptions

 Prescriptions can now be sent electronically to any pharmacy of your choosing.
-If you would like to use this service please request and complete a pharmacy nomination request available from reception and give it to the pharmacy of your choice.
+If you would like to use this service please request and complete a pharmacy nomination request and give it to the pharmacy of your choice.
 Please note we will NOT fax prescriptions to pharmacies.

 Repeat prescriptions may be requested online via your EMIS Access log in, by post or in person.
 If you can send your request by post please enclose a stamped addressed envelope.
+Please use this service whenever possible.
 We regret that we cannot accept telephone requests for repeat prescriptions, as this could lead to potentially dangerous errors and we do not accept requests via email.

 If you are on regular medication and require a prescription, please make your written request using the Practice tear off prescription request slip.
 Failure to do so may result in a delay processing your request.
 Please do not put your request in more the 1 week early unless you have a valid reason for doing so which should be clearly documented on the prescription request.
 Requests made too early without a valid reason will not be processed.